clearlydefined/clearlydefined/docs/using-data.md

 Where the segments have following values:

 * type -- the type of the component you are looking for.
-For exammple, npm, git, nuget, maven, ...
+For example, npm, git, nuget, maven, ...
 This talks about the _shape_ of the component.
 * provider -- where the component can be found.
 Examples include npmjs, mavencentral, github, nuget, ...
 * namespace -- many component systems have namespaces.
 GitHub orgs, NPM namespace, Maven group id, ...
 This segment must be supplied.
 If your component does not have a namespace, use '-' (ASCII hyphen).
 * name -- the name of the component you want.
 Given the `namespace` segment mentioned above, this is just the simple name.